faradm/Codes/DataNetwork/Readme.md

-A simple queue simulation code in MATLAB. including simulation of performance of /M/M/1, etc. queues
+A simple queue simulation code in MATLAB, including simulation of performance of /M/M/1, M/M/m queues, Markov Chain